Roland-Tian/Medical-From-Scratch-SE-ResNeXt-50-vs-101-Skin-Lesion-Classifier-Melanoma-Nevus-Seborrheic-Keratosis/README.md

 - Weight balancing for train/valid/test sets, cross entropy for loss function
 - AdaBound used for optimizer: https://github.com/Luolc/AdaBound

 - Smaller SE-ResNext-50 outperformed 101 layer vesion.
-Possibly due to smaller model generalizing better, and being less prone to overfitting for this task.
+Possibly due to smaller model generalizing better, and being less prone to overfitting for this task
 - Both models had the most difficulty with correctly classifying melanomas in the test set